Ages: 16 months to 2 years

 Problem Solving Skills

-Problem-solving experiences for toddlers involve manipulating, experimenting, figuring out how parts relate to the whole, discovering one –to –one correspondence, cause and effect and creativity.
-Toddlers enjoy putting things together and taking them apart, building and constructing.
-They enjoy sorting and matching, and love to carry things.
+Problem-solving experiences for toddlers involve manipulating, experimenting, cause and effect and creativity.
+Toddlers enjoy putting things together and taking them apart.

 The development of language is particularly crucial during the toddler period.
 We provide many opportunities for toddlers to engage in dialogue with peers and adults.
 We acknowledge and encourage the child’s communication during all learning experiences.